 The Morning Scroll

-Twenty minutes in the morning does not feel like much.
-Repetition changes the scale.
+Twenty minutes in the morning can be useful.
+Repetition still changes the scale.

 The first twenty minutes of the day rarely feel like a life choice.